 What can I do about Post-wedding blues?

 It is normal to feel a bit disinterested in other things, when the party of your life is no longer ahead of us.
 The key is to keep busy.
 This way you will deflect from the sense of void that may arise afterwards.

-Maybe now is a great time to dust off that old violin that you hid in the cupboard to make space for your wedding DIY crafts.
-Or try something new that you have always been keen to try – how about ceramics?
-Or badminton?
+- Maybe now is a great time to dust off your piano that you used to store your wedding DIY crafts on.
+Or try something new that you have always been keen to try – how about joining a course?
+A new sport?
 Blogging?